Mohamed Said Atom: Somaliland tie allegations

 In October 2010, Garowe Online reported that Atom was hiding out in Somaliland after being pursued by the neighboring Puntland region's authorities for his role in targeted assassination attempts against Puntland officials as well as bomb plots.
 Several of Atom's followers were also reportedly receiving medical attention in the country, after having been wounded in a counter-terrorism raid in the Galgala hills by Puntland security personnel.
 According to Puntland government documents, Somaliland's Riyale government in 2006 both financed and offered military assistance to Atom's men as part of a campaign to destabilize the autonomous territory via proxy agents and to distract attention away from the Somaliland government's own attempts at asserting control in the disputed Sool province.
 The Puntland Intelligence Agency (PIA) also alleged that over 70 salaried Somaliland soldiers had fought alongside Atom's militiamen during the Galgala operation, including one known Somaliland intelligence official who died in the ensuing battle.
 In January 2011, the Puntland government issued a press release accusing the incumbent Somaliland administration of providing a safe haven for Atom and of attempting to revive remnants of his militia.
 The Somaliland authorities, which had earlier described Atom as a "terrorist", strenuously denied all of the charges, dismissing them as "baseless" and intended to divert attention away from Puntland's attempt to establish what it described as a "large army".
 In January 2011, the Hargeisa-based broadsheet Haatuf also published an interview wherein a representative of Atom's denied that his group was affiliated with Al-Shabaab and requested military assistance from Somaliland.
 In May 2011 Puntland's governor of Sanaag region Mohamoud Said Nur claimed that Somaliland is behind the renewed fighting in Galgala.

 Defection

 On 7 June 2014, the Ministry of Information announced that Atom had agreed to defect from Al-Shabaab.
 According to the Federal government ministry, Atom accused Ahmed Godane, the leader of Al-Shabaab of having a foreign agenda.
 "I would like to declare that as of today I have decided to resolve my religious and political issues through peaceful means and understanding," Atom said, according to the government.

 The defection was welcomed by Puntland where Atom staged his insurgency.
 In reaction to Atom’s surrendering, the President of Puntland regional State Abdiweli Mohamed Ali Gaas said that Atom’s decision to defect was a great defeat for Al Shabab who now seems to be disassembling.

+Qatar settlement

+After defection Atom lived in Doha, Qatar.
+On November 24, 2017, Saudi Arabia, Egypt, Bahrain and United Arab Emirates released a list of 11 individuals including Atom designed for terrorism.